 Nutritional yeast - Adds a little cheesiness to the dip, don’t worry if you’re not a fan because the flavor isn’t strong.
 It does tone down the hot sauce some, so if you leave it out the dip may be a smidge hotter.

-Lemon juice - Adds a little more tang to the vegan buffalo chicken dip, I wouldn’t substitute it for lime juice.
+Lemon juice - Adds a little more tang to the vegan buffalo chicken dip.
+I wouldn’t substitute it for lime juice.
+A good substitute would be ½ tablespoon of apple cider vinegar.
 If you have yogurt on hand that would work, or just leave this element out.

 Garlic, onion, and dried dill - Added for more flavor.